Annie Kendall (Headmistress/Early advocate for girls’ education)

 Head Mistress

-She stepped down as Headmistress in 1886 and opened Plymouth College for Girls on the Hoe.
-The school remained in existence until the outbreak of World War 2.
+In 1886, she stepped down from her role at Plymouth High and founded Plymouth College for Girls on the Hoe, which continued until the outbreak of World War II.